FTarfasse/quick-perf-wiki/SQL-annotations.md

 You can use SQL annotations with a [global scope](#Recommended-global-annotations), a class scope or a [method scope](#Recommended-method-annotations).

 ## Automatic framework detection
-The SQL annotations automatically detect if *Hibernate* or *Spring* frameworks are used.
-You don't have any configuration to do.
-If a SQL property is not respected, the SQL annotations can suggest you solutions to fix it with these frameworks.
+The SQL annotations automatically detect the presence of *Hibernate* and *Spring* frameworks.
+These annotations can propose solutions to get the expected behavior with these frameworks.

-For example, the following message is diplayed when a N+1 select is presumed and Spring Data JPA is detected:
+For example, QuickPerf displays the following message when an N+1 select is presumed, and Spring Data JPA is detected:
 ```
 	* With Spring Data JPA, you may fix it by adding
 	@EntityGraph(attributePaths = { "..." }) on repository method.